skypilot-org/skypilot/docs/source/getting-started/installation.rst

 the pip extras above (e.g., :code:`"[aws,gcp]"`) to reduce the dependencies installed.

-To get the latest features/updates, You may also install SkyPilot with the nightly build:
+To get the latest features/updates, either install the nightly build:

 .. code-block:: console

   $ pip install -U "skypilot-nightly[all]"

-Or from source:
+or install from source:

 .. code-block:: console